FelisGamerus/Regius/README.md

-Additional Credits:
+Credits:
 =======

 Code from Untamed Wilds (Copyright (C) 2020 RayTrace082) was used in the multipart entity code of the ball python entity.
-It may have originated from Alex's Mobs, but I haven't been able to confirm. https://github.com/RayTrace082/untamedwilds/tree/1.18.2
+It may have originated from Alex's Mobs, but I don't know this for certain. https://github.com/RayTrace082/untamedwilds/tree/1.18.2

 Code from Naturalist (Copyright (c) 2022 Starfish Studios, Inc.) was used